sunniesnow/sunniesnow/README.md

 I do not think anyone would want to do this, but [sunniesnow-record](https://github.com/sunniesnow/sunniesnow-record) does this.
 Look at its source codes for reference.

+## Other development notes

+The entrypoint script can be found at `_head.html`.

+There are two main logics: the DOM main logic and the game main logic.
+The main function of the DOM main logic is `Sunniesnow.MiscDom.main()`, and the main function of the game main logic is `Sunniesnow.Game.run()`.

 ## License notice